-To ensure schools are aware of and use available technology-based teaching and learning resources in a safe and responsible way, to improve student learning.
+Schools must be aware of and use available technology-based teaching and learning resources in a safe and responsible way, to improve student learning.

 Schools need to use digital technologies as an integral component of their learning and teaching programs safely and responsibly.

-Available resources to support using digital technologies
+Resources to support the use of digital technologies

 ICT Infrastructure and management

 Information Technology Division (ITD) coordinates the ICT procurement and infrastructure provision to Victorian Government schools which is central to the effective integration of digital technologies into the curriculum, see:

-Online learning and teaching resources
+Digital learning tools and resources

 A range of online systems, tools and resources are available to support digital learning in schools:

 - ICT school planning resources will assist schools to plan for the effective use of digital technologies in their everyday practices to prepare students for the demands of an ever-changing world, to achieve powerful learning and teaching, and improve learning, teaching and administration, see:

 - Safe and Responsible Use resources support school communities to understand the behaviours and processes that will help them to act in a safe and responsible manner when using digital technologies, see:

 - Virtual conferencing opens doors to learning outside the classroom.
 It enables teachers and students to collaborate online with other classrooms, connect with experts or access professional learning.
 It can be accessed via the internet or by using a dedicated videoconferencing system.
 It allows for participants in multiple locations to interact using a wide range of media.
 For more information about the many virtual conferencing tools that Victorian schools have access to, see:

 - The Digital Deck is like a pack of cards and provides a quick overview of the range of digital resources available to schools.
 It starts with an eduSTAR overview then explores other resources and methods along a continuum.
 Each card has a description, advice for getting started and classroom ideas.
 The cards are available in hard copy or can be accessed online.
 For more information, see:

 - The eduSTAR software image provides educational software that adds value to teaching and learning.
 Teachers and students can search the online eduSTAR Catalogue for software by learning area, once authenticated they can download core software and install it on multiple devices. see:

 - core image - contains over 80 pieces of software including the Microsoft Office Suite, software for video, image and music creation, thinking skills, literacy, mathematics and science